Edgewise Therapeutics

 Venture Round in 2024

 GondolaBio is a biopharmaceutical company dedicated to researching, developing, and manufacturing pharmaceutical products.
-Its primary focus is on creating therapeutics for patients with genetic diseases, addressing high unmet needs across various therapeutic areas and stages of development.
+Its primary focus is on creating therapeutics for patients with genetic diseases, addressing high unmet medical needs across various therapeutic areas and stages of development.
 The company leverages biological research to drive its mission, aiming to enable the healthcare industry to effectively treat and manage rare genetic conditions.

 BridgeBio Oncology Therapeutics